 Can You Have False Teeth with Gum Disease?

-Did you know that gum disease is one of the leading causes of tooth loss worldwide?
-If you’re dealing with gum disease, you might wonder if dentures are still an option for you.
+Did you know that gum disease is one of the leading causes of missing tooth and tooth loss worldwide?
+If you’re dealing with gum disease, you might wonder if getting a false tooth or dentures is still an option for you.
 The good news is that it’s possible to wear dentures even with gum disease—but there are some important factors to consider.

 In this guide, we’ll explore how gum disease affects dentures, what to know about getting false teeth if you have gum disease, and steps to ensure your oral health remains in good condition while wearing dentures.